CRE Finance Council is a trade association that is...

 • The platform for establishing best practices, industry standards & federal policy

-• Comprised of approximately 400 companies and 19,000 individual members
+• Comprised of more than 400 companies and 19,000 individual members

 Events